msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Many, many people do, and to make this concrete I'll share how I spend money and why.

-## Key ideas

-* It's easiest to cut big expenses like housing.
-Then you're automatically saving money every month without ongoing effort.
-* You don't have to micro-manage if you know how much you can afford and stay within your budget.
-* You can keep the things you love and axe the things you don't once you know where money is going.
-* Maintaining a similar lifestyle as you earn more allows you to seamlessly boost your savings rate over time and achieve your goals years earlier.

 _Disclaimer #1: This is written from the point of view of a healthy 20-something who had the advantage of growing up in Canada, where a great education can be had for around $6500/year._

 _Disclaimer #2: This isn't intended to fit every lifestyle, it's just one example of how you can live well on a tight budget.
 I know that I'm more frugal than most, and that's partly because I enjoy saving money, partly because I have clear goals I want to save towards, and partly because the things I enjoy most are free or inexpensive and I've avoided taking on expensive hobbies._